UT Shield

 Camper: A minor (under age 18) who is attending a campus program for minors (program or programs) on University premises or attending a program sponsored by the University.
 This definition does not include University students who are under the age of 18.

-Campus Program for Minors (Program or Programs): Any program or camp held on University premises in-person or virtually that offers recreational, athletic, religious, or educational activities to minors, or one that is University sponsored.
+Campus Program for Minors (Program or Programs): Any program or camp held on University premises in-person or virtually that offers recreational, athletic, religious, or educational activities to minors or one that is University-sponsored.
 This excludes programs for University-enrolled students under the age of 18.

-Designated Individual(s): Any person involved in a campus program for minors (program or programs), who has contact with a minor.
-This includes those programs held on campus or one which is sponsored by the University.
+Designated Individual(s): Any person involved in a campus program for minors (program or programs) who has contact with a minor.
+This includes programs held on campus or one which is sponsored by the University.
 Examples of designated individuals include but are not limited to faculty, staff, student workers, volunteers, and contracted employees.

 Minor: An individual under the age of 18.
 For purposes of this policy, this definition does not include University-enrolled students under the age of 18.

-Unsupervised Access: Means either of these situations which are prohibited:
+Unsupervised Access: Means either of these situations, which are prohibited:

-• an individual has access to a minor and there is no other designated individual present
+• an individual has access to a minor, and there is no other designated individual present

 • a designated individual is alone with a minor

-University of Texas System Child Protection Training: A Texas Department of State Health Services training module for designated individuals working a campus program for minors.
+University of Texas System Child Protection Training: A Texas Department of State Health Services training module for designated individuals working in a campus program for minors.

 Types of Programs Involving Minors